hratx-blue-ocean/hratx52-hungry-bunch/README.md

   <h3 align="center">Hungry Bunch</h3>

   <p align="center">
-    PLACEHOLDER STATEMENT: An application to connect your community through cooking
+    OUR MISSION: An application to connect your community through cooking
     <br />
     <br />
     <a href="https://github.com/hratx-blue-ocean/hungry-bunch"><strong>Explore the docs »</strong></a>